-7.1 The Contractor must submit invoices in accordance with the section entitled "Invoice Submission" of the general conditions.
-Invoices cannot be submitted until all work

-Invoices must be distributed as follows:
+- 7.1 The Contractor must submit invoices in accordance with the section entitled "Invoice Submission" of the general conditions.
+Invoices cannot be submitted until all work identified in the invoice is completed. - 7.2 Invoices must be distributed as follows: - a.
+The original and one (1) copy must be forwarded to the following address for certification and payment.